jackdawe/MBP/README.md

 - T : The amount of time steps to be planned
 - gs : The number of gradient steps to be performed
 - lr : Learning rate

+# STARSHIP COMMANDS

+## Map Generation

+To generate a map of the Starship environment.

+### Command name

+ssmgen

+### Parameters

+- int **nplan**  : The number of planets.
+Expect an infinite loop if you fill up the available space.
+Default: 1
+- int **pmin** : The planet minimum radius in pixels.
+Default: 50
+- int **pmax** : The planet maximum radius in pixels.
+Default: 100
+- int **nwp**  : The number of waypoints.
+Should not be higher that 6 for GUI.
+Default: 3
+- int **rwp** : The radius of each waypoint in pixels.
+Default: 15
+- string **map** : the path to the file that will be created.
+Default: root directory.

+### Example

+To generate a map named myMap with 2 planets of radius ranging from 60 to 80, 4 waypoints of radius 15 in the Starship/Maps/ directory, execute the following command:

+./project -cmd=ssmgen -nplan=2 -pmin=60 -pmax=80 -nwp=4 -rwp=15 -map=../Starship/Maps/myMap

+## Map Pool Generation

+To generate a map pool of test and train maps of the Starship environment.

+### Command name

+ssmgen

+### Parameters

+- int **nplan**  : The number of planets.
+Expect an infinite loop if you fill up the available space.
+Default: 1
+- int **pmin** : The planet minimum radius in pixels.
+Default: 50
+- int **pmax** : The planet maximum radius in pixels.
+Default: 100
+- int **nwp**  : The number of waypoints.
+Should not be higher that 6 for GUI.
+Default: 3
+- int **rwp** : The radius of each waypoint in pixels.
+Default: 15
+- string **mp** : the path to the directory that will contain the test and train map pools.
+A new directory is created if it does not already exists.
+Default: root directory.
+- int **nmaps** : the number of maps to be generated (both train and test map pools will contain nmaps maps).
+Default: 1

+### Example

+To create a directory named MyMapPool in the GridWorld/Maps/ directory containing two sub directories (test and train) each containing 100 maps using the default values for the planet and waypoint parameters:

+./project -cmd=ssmpgen -mp=../Starship/Maps/myMapPool/ -nmaps=100

 [TUTORIAL] Making you own world class